ivoysey/rct/README.md

 leave any gear or litter behind.
 I did have a friend meet me at the end of the trail because it's a point-to-point but I did not interact with him physically during the effort.
-I also exchanged perhaps a dozen text messages with my ride as well as my girlfriend, who was my designated "person who knows my plan in case something goes wrong" during the effort, to update them on my progress.
+I also exchanged perhaps a dozen text messages with my ride as well as my girlfriend, Vincent Zeng, who was my designated "person who knows my plan in case something goes wrong" during the effort, to update them on my progress.
 While I am grateful for their logistical help after the effort and words of confidence, I do not believe that constitutes "support" in the sense that would mean this isn't an "unsupported" effort.

 ## Description of The Effort